Knightcastle Permanent Registered Kennel

 Breeding black Flat-Coated Retrievers since 2005

-My current dogs are Baxter, Holly, Forrest, Blanche and soon little Cosette!
+My current dogs are my veteran Holly, my boy Forrest and my youngsters Blanche and Cosette!
+Hopper and Lilly are also part of my breeding program but don't live with me.
 They are very active dogs and are in excellent health.
 I am not pushing them with over-training and retire them at a young age from competition.
 My dogs are part of my life and are living in the house with me, no kennel.
 I train and handle my dogs myself for the obedience, for the show ring and also for field events.
 All my dogs made their Championships in the 'Bred by exhibitor' class, handling them myself.
 I am also a CKC carrying judge for hunt tests and working certificates for retrievers.

 About the Flat-coated retriever